Tmesis: Old Norse

 Examples of tmesis have been found in skaldic poetry.
 In addition to the use of kennings, skalds used tmesis to obscure the meaning of the poem.
 One use of tmesis was to divide the elements of personal names.

 English

-Colloquial examples include un-bloody-believable, abso-bloody-lutely, and several variants.
-Numerous English words are joined with the vulgar element -fucking-, such as unfuckingbelievable or fanfuckingtastic; the tmesis often does not occur between a prefix and the root, but inside the root itself, as seen above in absobloodylutely and fanfuckingtastic.
+Numerous English words are colloquially intensified with the vulgar element -fucking-, such as unfuckingbelievable or fanfuckingtastic; or with variants such as -bloody- (un-bloody-believable, abso-bloody-lutely).
+This is known as expletive infixation.
+Tmesis often does not occur between a prefix and the root, but inside the root itself, as seen above in absobloodylutely and fanfuckingtastic.

 Phrasal verbs

 English employs a large number of phrasal verbs, consisting of a core verb and a particle; placing a word between them is sometimes called tmesis.
 For example:

 Turn off the light OR Turn the light off.

 Hand in the application OR Hand the application in.

 When the object of the verb is 'it', tmesis is the norm, with turn it off and hand it in being nearly obligatory; *hand in it is only possible with contrastive intonation.

 Such tmesis can also occur with an intransitive phrasal verb, typically with an adjunct.
 For example:

 Come back tomorrow OR Come on back tomorrow.

 Let's head out OR Let's head right out.